 Parinay Mehra is a graduate in Dance Theatre from Trinity-Laban, London.
 He has been trained in ballet and various contemporary techniques namely release, limon, graham & cunningham.
 He has also been trained in jazz and studied and experienced various forms of Indian classical dance.
 He has performed in various dance works for both stage and film in the UK, Europe, and Delhi, which range from new contemporary works, restaged works, ballet production and short films.
 He has also done an internship at Jose Limon Foundation in New York.

 Lalit Khatana started dancing in Natya Ballet Center in New Delhi, where he learned Mayurbhang chhau under Guru J.J.
 Sai Babu.
 In 2008, he moved to Bangalore and joined Diploma in Contemporary Dance and Mixed Media offered by Attakkalari Center for Movement Arts and subsequently toured nationally and internationally with its allied company.
 In 2013, Lalit graduated from Salzburg Experimental Academy of Dance (SEAD) under the post-graduate choreography course, International choreographic exchange (ICE) for artists in practice.
 Lalit has worked with choreographers such as Richerd Siegal, Samir Akika, Sudesh Adhana, and Eulalia Ayugade Farro.

-Please Note : Queen-size runs in a 45-minutes loop played out continuously over 2.5 hours.
-The audience can enter the performance space at specific intervals through this period, and stay for as long as they like.
-To ensure optimal audience circulation, recommended arrival times are:
+Please Note : The performance runs in a 45 minute loop played out continuously over two and a half hour.
+The audience can enter the performance at specific intervals through this period and stay for as long as they like.